Loading...

 : Destroy an app identified by domain

 Apps that use the platform API must request permission to work with a user's apps.
 Permissions are requested when a user signs in through the Fission Auth Lobby.
-See the requesting capabilities guide for more on requesting permissions.
+See the for more on requesting permissions.

 Platform API permissions are requested at permissions.platform.apps